storacha/RFC/rfc/roundabout-ucan-retrieval.md

 At the point the manifest is returned the SP is authenticated via the `FIL-SPID-v0` auth scheme used by Spade.
 Spade will add a UCAN authorization header (e.g. `X-Agent-Message`) for each segment - a `blob/retrieve` invocation for the specific blob to be retrieved.

-It will be necessary for Spade to do the mapping that roundabout currently does, as it needs the blob digest in order to create the `blob/retrieve` delegation. _This process will allow roundabout to be skipped entirely._ as determining the blob digest will also yield the location URL.
+It will be necessary for Spade to do the mapping that roundabout currently does, as it needs the blob digest in order to create the `blob/retrieve` invocation. _This process will allow roundabout to be skipped entirely._ as determining the blob digest will also yield the location URL.

 ## Other options considered

-### Spade agent knows how to talk UCAN

-Each Spade agent has a DID.

-...but how do we know who is allowed to fetch data?

-### Roundabout response includes invocation

-How to do?
-Response is a redirect which is just a URL.

-Can we put auth in query string?
-Probably no.

-...but how do we know who is allowed to fetch data?

 ### Signed retrieval URLs